xuandong05/StarbucksUdacityCapstone/README.md

 ## Motivation <a name="Motivation"></a>
 This project is part of the Udacity Data Scientist program.
 The project used to create the data simulates how people make purchasing decisions and how those decisions are influenced by promotional offers.
 The given simulated data for the sake of testing algorithms, not simulated data for the sake of mimicking real people.
-The goal of this project is to build a model to see whether the people who receive the offer will view the offer and complete the offer.
+The goal of this project is to using models to see whether the people who receive the offer will complete the offer.
-The approach to solving these two questions are as follows:
+The approach to solving this problems are as follows:
 - Data Exploration
 - Data Preprocessing(cleaning)
 - Questions and Visualization